Department of Psychology and Sociology

 CRIM 5306 Thesis 3 SCH (3)

-This course if for thesis option students.
-The course requires 6 hours of grades, the first 3 hours consisting of the completion of a thesis proposal and the last 3 hours consisting of the completion of the thesis.
+This course is for thesis option students.
+The course requires 6 hours, the first 3 hours consisting of the completion of a thesis proposal and the last 3 hours consisting of the defense of the thesis.
 Completion of the thesis proposal is a prerequisite for enrollment in the last 3 hours of thesis.

 CRIM 5310 Data Analysis in Social Resrch 3 SCH (3-0)